modolabs/Kurogo-Mobile-Web/doc/Guide/modulenews.rst

 **Optional values**

-* CONTROLLER_CLASS - allows you to set a different class name for the controller.
+* *CONTROLLER_CLASS* - allows you to set a different class name for the controller.
 The default is RSSDataController.
 You could write your own subclass to adjust the URL if your source is a web service.
-* PARSER_CLASS set this to a subclass of *DataParser*.
+* *PARSER_CLASS* set this to a subclass of *DataParser*.
 You would only need to change it if your data source returns data in a format other than RSS/Atom or RDF.
 The default is RSSDataParser.
-* ITEM_CLASS allows you to set a different class name for each item in the feed.
+* *ITEM_CLASS* allows you to set a different class name for each item in the feed.
 This would allow you to handle a feed that has custom fields
-* ENCLOSURE_CLASS allows you to set a different class name for enclosures.
+* *ENCLOSURE_CLASS* allows you to set a different class name for enclosures.
 This would allow you to handle custom behavior for enclosures, including images, video and audio.
+* *SHOW_IMAGES* - Show the image thumbnails for this feed.
+If an image is not available, it will show a placeholder image.
+If the entire feed does not have images, you may wish to set SHOW_IMAGES=0
+* *SHOW_PUBDATE* - Show the publish date in the news list (the published date is always showed in the detail page)
+* *SHOW_AUTHOR* - Show the author in the news list (the author is always showed in the detail page)